Knitting vs. Crochet: The Ultimate Comparison Guide (2026)

 WINNEREXPLANATION

-1. Yarn usageKnitting (crochet uses about 30% more)Therefore, for the same size piece of work and basic stitches, crochet will weigh more.
+1. Yarn usageKnitting (crochet uses about 50% more)Therefore, for the same size piece of work and basic stitches, crochet will use 50% more yarn.

 2. Difficulty to learnCrochetKnitting involves more live stitches, and that is more difficult to handle, while in crochet, there is only one live stitch.

-3. Different shape creationCrochetCrochet has more freedom in creating different shapes with one hook- triangles, ovals, circles, squares.
-While in knitting, use circular needles or 4-5 double point needles.
+3. Different shape creationCrochetCrochet has more freedom in creating different shapes with one hook- triangles, ovals, circles, squares and all kinds of 3D shapes.
+In knitting we use circular and/or double pointed needles.

 4. PortabilityCrochetCrochet is easier to take with you and don’t worry about lost stitches.